barowa-com/barowachat/appimage/README.md

-# FluffyChat AppImage
+# BarowaChat AppImage

-FluffyChat is provided as AppImage too.
-To Download, visit fluffychat.im.
+BarowaChat is provided as AppImage too.
+To Download, visit Barowachat.im.

 ## Building